Mental Health and Wellbeing in Australian Small Business

 Whitepaper reveals the hidden cost of running a small business

-Findings from our research in to the mental health and wellbeing of small business operators in NSW has been launched by the icare foundation.
+Findings from our research in to the mental health and wellbeing of small business operators in NSW, which was used to shape Ahead for Business, has been published by icare foundation.

 The Whitepaper provides evidence that small business-owners and their workers are experiencing many stressors and that tailored supports specifically related to small business are limited, despite the fact small businesses represent 98 per cent of all trading businesses in NSW.

 A copy of the Whitepaper is available to download below.